semestry/jtds/README.md

 * 1.3.2: reorganise sources to make normal Maven import/release possible.
 * 1.3.3: add SSL patch, see https://sourceforge.net/p/jtds/patches/130/
+* 1.3.4: fixes for a small memleak and binary streams.
+From https://github.com/milesibastos/jTDS

+This version is available from Maven repository https://maven.eveoh.nl/repository/releases/ under the group name `nl.eveoh` and artifact name `jtds`.

 The original jTDS README can be found below.